drumm-mv/stock-analysis/README.md

 ## Results

 ### Conclusions for Refactoring Code
-After refactoring the code for the analysis still produces the output as expected.
-But with the benefit of a drastic increase in processing speed.
+After refactoring the code for the stock analysis, it still produces the output as expected but with the benefit of a drastic increase in processing speed.

 ![image_name](/resources/Final_analysis_2017.png) ![image_name](/resources/Final_analysis_2018.png)

 The following images show the processing speed of the original script while running analysis for 2017 (left) and 2018 (right) followed by the processing speed after refactoring.

+#### Before
 ![image_name](resources/VBA_Challenge_2017_Org_Code.png) ![image_name](resources/VBA_Challenge_2018_Org_Code.png)

+#### After
 ![image_name](resources/VBA_Challenge_2017.png) ![image_name](resources/VBA_Challenge_2018.png)

 ## Summary